 g.
 Standards, methodologies, assumptions, and/or calculation tools used.

 To collect the information, consumption data was obtained from the sites and determined by different factors.
 The internal calculation was based on the GHG Protocol.
-No external verification took place by GHG expert.
+No external verification took place.

 2. Waste Management